dcunited001/dcunited001.github.io/_posts/2015-02-24-workplace-bullying-part-two.md

 ---
-title: "Workplace Bullying: Part Two - General Strategies"
+title: "Workplace Bullying: General Strategies"
 categories: blog
 author:
   name: "David Conner"
 tags: "sociology psychology bullying"
+headline: "I'm tired of being the victim here"
+excerpt: "
+And too often, when I complain to my friends and family, they just tell me to look past it, to ignore it.
+They claim I'm paranoid or looking too deeply into things.
+Actually, this isn't terrible advice: it's important to not get caught up in a bully's games, but sometimes they're really hard to ignore.
+I'm tired of doing nothing.
+So, I'm going to describe exactly how to do this to someone.
+This is how it happens.
+Personally, I'm amazed that some poeple are capable of this or that people could do this at all."
 ---

+#### &#x2605; [Overview](/posts/2015-02-21-workplace-bullying-part-one.html) &#x2605; General Strategies &#x2605; [Specific Tactics](/posts/2015-02-25-workplace-bullying-part-three.html) &#x2605; [Tools Against Bullying](/posts/2015-02-26-workplace-bullying-part-four.html)

 I'm not sure the term **Workplace Bullying** really captures the essence what happens.
 This name *bullying* has too many connotations attached to it.
 It's associated too much with what happens in middle schools and on playgrounds, making you seem helpless and incapable of handling your own problems.

 While bullying in the workplace is similar, there are many differences.
 Bullying in the workplace is more methodical, plausible deniability is usually exploited and it's usually motivated by the bully's fear of being inadequate.
 Additionally, workplace bullying involves many strategies and tactics which aren't inherently harmful or evil in themselves.
 Many of these tactic are necessary for proper management and are invaluable for leadership.
 However, when certain actions are used repetitively with the wrong intentions, this is when you can begin to argue that you are being bullied at work.

 However, the term "bullying" tends to evoke the wrong imagery and maybe paints the victim of workplace bullying as being helpless.
 For